cyanzhong/jsbox-docs/docs/en/home-widget/method.md

 const inputValue = $widget.inputValue;
 ```

+> `inputValue` is undefined when the main app is running

 # $widget.family

 Return the layout of the current widget, 0 ~ 2 means small, medium and large respectively: